-Semiconductor manufacturer Vishay Intertechnology (NYSE:VSH) reported Q2 FY2023 results beating Wall Street analysts' expectations, with revenue up 3.31% year on year to $892.1 million.
-However, next quarter's revenue guidance of $860 million was less impressive, coming in 3.69% below analysts' estimates.
-Vishay Intertechnology made a GAAP profit of $95.4 million, down from its profit of $112.8 million in the same quarter last year.
+Semiconductor manufacturer Vishay Intertechnology (NYSE:VSH) reported results in line with analysts' expectations in Q4 FY2023, with revenue down 8.2% year on year to $785.2 million.
+On the other hand, next quarter's revenue guidance of $735 million was less impressive, coming in 5.5% below analysts' estimates.
+It made a non-GAAP profit of $0.37 per share, down from its profit of $0.69 per share in the same quarter last year.

-- Inventory Days Outstanding: 95, down from 101 in the previous quarter
+- Inventory Days Outstanding: 101, up from 95 in the previous quarter

 Named after the founder's ancestral village in present-day Lithuania, Vishay Intertechnology (NYSE:VSH) manufactures simple chips and electronic components that are building blocks of virtually all types of electronic devices.Vishay mainly manufactures discrete semiconductors and passive electronic components that can be found in almost any electronic device.
 Discrete semiconductors are chips that have a small number of transistors and are used for basic functions.
 Discrete semiconductors essentially exist in an on or off state and function alongside more complex chips in virtually every electronic device.
 The company also manufactures passive electronic devices such as resistors, inductors, and capacitors.
 These components are essential for the operation of electronic devices and work in tandem with more complex parts from other manufacturers.
 Through the manufacturing of discrete semiconductors and passive electronic components, Vishay is essentially supplying the most basic elements of any electronic device.Vishay’s peers and competitors include Analog Devices (NASDAQ: ADI) Texas Instruments (NASDAQ: TXN), Skyworks (NASDAQ:SWKS), Infineon (XTRA:IFX), NXP Semiconductors NV (NASDAQ:NXPI), ON Semi (NASDAQ:ON), Marvell Technology (NASDAQ:MRVL), and Microchip (NASDAQ:MCHP).

-Vishay Intertechnology's revenue growth over the last three years has been mediocre, averaging 14% annually.
-As you can see below, this was a weaker quarter for the company, with revenue growing from $863.5 million in the same quarter last year to $892.1 million.
+Vishay Intertechnology's revenue growth over the last three years has been unremarkable, averaging 11.7% annually.
+This quarter, its revenue declined from $855.3 million in the same quarter last year to $785.2 million.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory